Neural network representation of tensor network and chiral states: Boltzmann machines

 be the partition function.
 The probability of each configuration $\{s_j\}$ is given by $e^{-E(\{s_j\})}/Z$.
 Furthermore, the probability of each configuration $\{s_{j\le|V|}\}$ of visible units is the marginal probability obtained by summing over hidden units:

 The process of training a Boltzmann machine is specified as follows.
 The input is a (normalized) probability distribution $Q$ over the configurations of the visible units.
 (Here we assume, for simplicity, that $Q$ is given.
-In practice, $Q$ may not be given but we are allowed to sample from $Q$.)
-The goal is to adjust the weights $w_{jk}$ such that the probability distribution $P$ (\ref{bm}) best approximates (as measured by Kullback-Leibler divergence or some other distance function) the desired distribution $Q$.
+In practice, $Q$ may not be explicitly given but we are allowed to sample from $Q$.)
+The goal is to adjust the weights $w_{jk}$ and local fields $h_j$ such that the probability distribution $P$ (\ref{bm}) best approximates (as measured by the Kullback-Leibler divergence or some other distance function) the desired distribution $Q$.
 This is a variational minimization problem.
-We minimize a given objective function of $P$ with respect to the ansatz (\ref{bm}), in which the weights are variational parameters.
+We minimize a given objective function of $P$ with respect to the ansatz (\ref{bm}), in which the weights and local fields are variational parameters.
 Note that Monte Carlo techniques are usually used in training a Boltzmann machine.

-An interesting question is whether an arbitrary $Q$ can be exactly represented as (\ref{bm}).
-Due to the positivity of exponential functions, it is easy to see that the answer is no if the probability of some configuration is zero.
-Nevertheless, \begin{theorem} [Le Roux and Bengio \cite{LB08}] Any probability distribution $Q$ can be arbitrarily well approximated by an restricted Boltzmann machine, provided that the number $|H|$ of hidden units is the number of configurations with nonzero probability.
-In general, $|H|\le2^{|V|}$. \end{theorem} This result has been slightly improved \cite{MA11}.
+An interesting question is whether an arbitrary $Q$ can be exactly represented by a Boltzmann machine.
+Because of the strict positivity of exponential functions, it is easy to see that the answer is no if the probability of some configuration is zero.
+Nevertheless,

+\begin{theorem} [Le Roux and Bengio \cite{LB08}] Any probability distribution $Q$ can be arbitrarily well approximated by a restricted Boltzmann machine, provided that the number $|H|$ of hidden units is the number of configurations with nonzero probability.
+In general, $|H|\le2^{|V|}$. \end{theorem}

+This result can be slightly improved \cite{MA11}.
 Indeed, a simple counting argument suggests that an exponential number of hidden units is necessary in general.
-As a function from $\{\pm1\}^{\otimes|V|}$ to $[0,1]$ with one constraint (normalization), the probability distribution $Q$ has $2^{|V|}-1$ degrees of freedom.
-Therefore, a sufficiently well approximation of $Q$ requires an exponential number of bits.
+As a function from $\{\pm1\}^{\times|V|}$ to $[0,1]$ with one constraint (normalization), the probability distribution $Q$ has $2^{|V|}-1$ degrees of freedom.
+Therefore, a good approximation of $Q$ requires an exponential number of bits.